harryjackson/cool/README.md

 here](http://www.dipmat.unict.it/~barba/PROG-LANG/PROGRAMMI-TESTI/READING-MATERIAL/TutorialPICT.pdf)

-I think if I could get a minimal message passing system working it would be an interesting projects to create a frontend based on one of th e pi-calculus variants and run it on the machine.
+I think if I could get a minimal message passing system working it would be an interesting projects to create a frontend based on one of the pi-calculus variants and run it on the machine.